Southern Yakutia (Sakha)

 “Nothing good came out of their twisted decision to destroy

-our flawed but great Soviet Union!
+our great Soviet Union, even though it was flawed!
 Yes, Comrade Taidje!
-All the republics lost
+All the

-from the fallout of the Soviet Union, and today, even Russia stands out in
+republics lost from the fallout of the Soviet Union, and today, even Russia

-history as a country undergoing peacetime demodernization.
-We are losing our
+stands out in history as a country undergoing peacetime demodernization.
+We are

-status as a technological and manufacturing power because we allowed buffoons
+losing our status as a technological and manufacturing power because we have allowed

-to lead us.
+buffoons to lead us.
 Yes, Comrade Taidje!
-Russia is deindustrializing at a rate that
+Russia is deindustrializing at a rate

 because of its frigid winter.
 Those buffoons are yet to get over their